-Thyroid Effects in Females and Its Complications
+Thyroid Effects in Females: Complications and Types

 The thyroid gland is a very important gland of the body and is responsible for many functions like regulating the metabolic rate.
 Maintaining the body’s hormone level is all the work of the thyroid.